5 min read

 Place calls and conference calls directly from Teams anywhere in the world—regardless of whether you are calling from a fixed or mobile network.
 Even if you have to leave your office in the middle of a conference, you can easily switch to another device, such as from your laptop to your mobile phone.
 Wherever you are in the world, you can still be reached on all your devices.
 You can of course use your existing desk phones, too.

 In combination with a provider like Enreach, Microsoft Teams Direct Routing can not only save you money.
 It also makes your communication and collaboration much more efficient.
-All call data is stored in our data warehouse for reporting purposes and you have recordings available if you need them.
+All call data is stored in our data warehouse for reporting purposes, and you have recordings available if you need them.

 How to set up Microsoft Teams as a phone system in 3 easy steps